Information Metrics and Possible Limitations of Local Information Objectivity in Quantum Gravity: Abstract

 \section{Abstract}

-Local information objectivity, that local observers can infer the same information about a model upon exchange of experimental data, is fundamental to science.
-It is mathematically encoded via {\v{C}}encov's theorem: the Fisher information metric is the unique metric invariant under sufficient statistics.
-However, quantum gravity typically violates some of the {\v{C}}encov assumptions, allowing the Fisher metric and Born rule to vary between observers.
-We explain these violations, some possible experimental tests, and a new quantum gravity approach based on generally covariant information geometry.
+Local information objectivity, that local, independent observers can infer the same information about a model upon exchange of independently acquired experimental data, is fundamental to science.
+It is mathematically encoded via {\v{C}}encov's theorem: the Fisher information metric is the unique metric invariant under the assumptions of independent, identically distributed sampling and sufficient statistics.
+However, quantum gravity typically violates these assumptions, permitting contextual deviations from the Fisher metric that reflect the dynamical experimental and environmental configurations.
+This yields a possible extension of spacetime general covariance to information geometry.
+Since compatibility with the metric on probability spaces heavily restricts the form of the Born rule for quantum mechanics, deviations from the Fisher metric also can induce modifications of the Born rule, leading it to vary between observers.
+We explain some possible variations, advocate for experimental tests, and suggest a new quantum gravity approach based on generally covariant information geometry.